 Are PR and positive publicity in tech two different things?
 Brian Jones will answer that question and more today.
 Brian is the CEO of Nuts and Bolts of PR and he is the master of all things positive messaging.
 He also happens to be one of our guests on this episode of CTO Studio.

-Our other guests are Alan Leard, the CEO and founder of Limelight Health and Alex Balazs, the Chief Architect at Intuit.
+Our other guests are Alan Leard, the CTO and Co-founder of Limelight Health and Alex Balazs, the Chief Architect at Intuit.
 The four of us discuss what PR is and isn’t, and if it’s different from positive messaging and positive publicity.
 We also talk about what makes a good conference good and a bad conference bad.
 We cover a lot of ground in this episode so get ready to join us on today’s CTO Studio.

 In this episode, you’ll hear: